ansible/ansible-lint/README.rst

 Ansible-lint
 ============

-``ansible-lint`` checks playbooks for practices and behaviour that could potentially be improved.
+``ansible-lint`` checks playbooks and roles for practices and behaviour that could potentially be improved.

 `Visit the Ansible Lint docs site <https://docs.ansible.com/ansible-lint/>`_